olaven/exam-PG6300/README.md

 ## About the application

+## Before delivering:
+- [ ] assert test coverage
+- [ ] assert that no part of exercise is forgotten
+- [ ] test every feature manually
+- [ ] deploy most recent version to heroku with "git push heroku master"

 ## Extras
 * I have added some CSS in the react components, using "CSS-in-JS"-style, as described [here](https://reactjs.org/docs/dom-elements.html#style).
 This is done in the [layout-folder](./src/frontend/layout/)
 * To ensure consistent code-style, I have used [ESlint](https://eslint.org).
 This is also configured as an extra script.
 * Although not required, I have set up Travis to automatically run tests
+* The app is deployed to [Heroku](https://exam-pg6300.herokuapp.com)

 ## General notes
 * notes about copying from course repo